Episode 22

 The Art of Transmedia Storytelling, with Chris Ferriter

-• Getting a degree vs. getting your foot in the door
+• Breaking into the industry: getting a degree vs. getting your foot in the door

 • The COVID-accelerated normalization of virtual production workflows